 We have also used allelic variability to prioritize regions of the genome.
-That is we prioritize regions that differ in functional genomic response, for example, allele-specific expression and binding, between the maternal and paternal alleles.
+That is, we prioritize regions that differ in functional genomic response, for example, allele-specific expression and binding between the maternal and paternal alleles.
 Our variant analysis work includes AlleleSeq [42], a computational pipeline to identify allele-specific events, and AlleleDB, our database connecting single nucleotide variants with allele-specific binding and expression [43].